ProfButch/MultiRun/README.md

 <br>

 # Building and Running
 It mostly works exactly how you'd expect, but there's some nuances.
-This is where we cover that.

 ## Building
-There are two build paths, one which is stored at the Editor level which will be set for all projects, and another that you can set per proejct.
+There are two build paths, one which is stored at the Editor level which spans all projects, and another that you can set per proeject.
 You must have at least one of these set to enable the menus.
-The project build path will always be used if set.
+The project build path takes precedence.

-Once Set you can use `Build`, `Build Current Scene` or `Build and Run` to build the project to the file you specified in the build path.
+Once Set you can use `Build`, `Build Current Scene` or `Build and Run` to generate a build.

 ### Build Current Scene
 `Build Current Scene` will generate a build with the current scene as the scene to be run first.
 This only affects the build that is generated with this menu option.
 The scene does not need to be in the Build Settings.

-When using `Build Current Scene` use `Run -> [1-4]` menu item and not `Build and Run` since that will overwite the build.
+When using `Build Current Scene` use `Run -> [1-4]` menu item and NOT `Build and Run` since that will overwite the build.

 ## Running